intbio/IT_notes/subl_conda.md

 + Now the tricky part:
    - Tools -> Build or Command+B will execute your Python script, but how to specify what Python Env it uses?
    - By default, Sublime will use the python interpreter that is in your PATH (see `which python`)
+   - Even if run from command line, Sublime does not inherit the PATH variables - it reads it directly from .bash_rc (?)